Maleick/byvalver/assets/docs/TUI_README.md

 ## Overview

 byvalver includes a fully-featured interactive TUI mode with **complete CLI feature parity**.
-The TUI provides an intuitive, visual interface for all bad-character elimination operations, including advanced features like batch processing with live statistics, ML configuration, and comprehensive file browsing.
+The TUI provides an intuitive, visual interface for all bad-byte elimination operations, including advanced features like batch processing with live statistics, ML configuration, and comprehensive file browsing.

 ## Recent Improvements (December 2025)